Aerix-code/Aera/README.md

 echo test | rm file.txt
 # rejected (destructive command in pipe)

-🛠 Adding a New Command
+# Adding a New Command

-Copy an existing command
+Copy the example command

 Implement ICommand

-Register it in the CommandManager
+Register it in program.cs in the logical location using the manager

 Done

 No hidden wiring.
 No magic.

-🚧 Non-Goals
+# Non-Goals

 Full-screen editors (nano, vim)